Joelmd-fontys/StyleUs/services/api/README.md

 | `SEED_LIMIT` | Max number of seed items applied per run | `25` |
 | `SEED_KEY` | Identifier stored in `seeds` table for idempotency | `local-seed-v1` |

+Copy `.env.example` to `.env` for a ready-to-run local configuration.

 The application fails fast in staging/production if any required variable is missing.

 ## Local Development